YuhanLiin/micropb/README.md

 // From<i32> impl
 ```

 The "enum" type is actually a thin struct wrapping an integer.
-Known enum variants are invoked with expressions like `Language::Rust`.
-As such, enum values can be created and matched in a similar manner as normal Rust enums.
-If the enum value is unknown, then the underlying integer value can be accessed directly.
+Known enum variants are implemented as constants.
+Enum values can be created and matched in a similar manner as normal Rust enums.
+If the enum value is unknown, then the underlying integer value can be accessed directly from the struct.

-## Oneof Fields
+### Oneof Fields

 Protobuf oneofs are translated into real Rust enums.
-The enum is defined in an internal module under the message, and its type name is the same as the name of the oneof field.
+The enum type is defined in an internal module under the message, and its type name is the same as the name of the oneof field.

 For example, given this Protobuf definition:
 ```proto